MMcClure11/sightings-client/NOTES.md

 - [X] toggle modal closed on submit and reset form state
 - [X] add sighting show page so can add comments eventually and a google map

+- [] if logged in, typing url to sightings or myProfile redirects to home page because of @@init first time they are not logged in
+- [] redirect from login or signup page if they are already logged in

 # Sightings:
   - [] choose Identified or Non-identified (or both?)
 	- [X] filter by category